-Although recent history tells us Democrats should be concerned about getting hammered in the 2022 midterm elections, current data suggests it could be Republicans who’ll be down for the count.
+Although recent history tells us Democrats should be concerned about getting hammered in the 2022 midterm elections, it might be Republicans who’ll go down for the count.

 Enter Lauren Boebert.

 Newly elected in 2020, Rep. Boebert (R-CO), 34, a vocal Trump/MAGA supporter, has been one of the most outspoken Republicans in Congress and has rapidly ascended to semi-mainstream status.

 More often than not, House reps with mainstream identities, such as Nancy Pelosi, Steny Hoyer, Kevin McCarthy, and Steve Scalise, are shoe-ins for reelection but that may not be the case for the gun-toting Boebert.

 According to a report from Politico, the antics of Rep. Lauren Boebert’s are backfiring with her constituents.

 “Among voters in Pueblo—the largest and most politically unpredictable city in Boebert’s vast district—there is a growing sense of exasperation with the freshman representative not yet six months into her tenure,” wrote Politico’s Jennifer Oldham in a recent article.

 Need examples?
 Here’s one.